AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/prefill-service-adaptive-forms-article-use.md

 snippet: y
 ---

-# Prefill Service in Adaptive Forms{#prefill-service-in-adaptive-forms}
+# UsingPrefill Service in Adaptive Forms

 You can prefill the fields of an Adaptive form using existing data.
 When a user opens a form, the values for those fields are prefilled.
 There are multiple ways to prefill adaptive forms fields.
 In this article, we will look at prefilling adaptive form using AEM Forms prefill service.